stevenwanderski/dolist/README.md

-# README
+# DoList

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+A free and open source alternative to Todoist.

+This project uses the following technologies:

-* Database creation
+* Rails 7

-* Database initialization
+* Postgres

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Tailwind

-* ...
+* Hotwire (Turbo)